Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 2. Ask about their experience working with issues similar to yours.

-3. Discuss therapy style (CBT, psychodynamic, Somatic, IFS, EMDR, etc.).
+3. Ask about their therapy style (CBT, psychodynamic, Somatic, IFS, EMDR, etc.).

 4. Confirm fees and insurance coverage.